EdM in Teaching English to Speakers of Other Languages

 College, Adult, International (Non-Licensure)

-The Teaching English as a Second Language (College/Adult/International) program prepares students to teach English to speakers of other languages at the college and adult levels in the United States and at all levels internationally.
+The program in Teaching English to Speakers of Other Languages–College/Adult/International prepares students to teach English to speakers of other languages at the college and adult levels in the United States and at all levels internationally.
 Students seeking licensure to teach ESL at the Pre-K–12 level in the United States should see the licensure track section in this website.

 Students in the program are required to take courses in linguistic theory, applied English grammar, language acquisition, methodology of teaching English to speakers of other languages, research methodology, and two approved electives, chosen from options such as cross-cultural communication, computer-assisted language learning, language program management, and applied phonology.
 Candidates are also required to complete a semester of supervised student teaching (for native speakers of English) or guided observation (for non-native speakers of English) in a field setting that matches their particular interests.
-BU’s Teaching English as a Second Language program produces innovative teachers well versed in both theoretical and applied teaching principles.
+BU’s program in Teaching English to Speakers of Other Languages produces innovative teachers well versed in both theoretical and applied teaching principles.

 Graduates of the program teach in a wide variety of settings, and particular emphasis is placed on the development and evaluation of curriculum materials.
 As a result, many of our graduates have published extensively and have developed new materials for a rapidly expanding field in education.

-- SED TL 509 Methods of Teaching English to Speakers of Other Languages (TESOL) (4 cr)
+- SED TL 509 Foundations of TESOL Pedagogy (4 cr)

 - CAS EN 518 Linguistic Problems in TESOL (4 cr)

-- SED LS 565 Introduction to Language and Linguistics (4 cr)
+- SED LS 565 Applied Linguistics: Language and Linguistics Survey (4 cr)